 Some cars try too hard to look funky.
 The new supermini from MG is one of them, writes car reviewer Tim Barnes-Clay.

 For me, the renowned MG name should be associated with class – not boy-racer, go-faster stripes and cheap interior plastics.
-Sorry to say the MG3
+Sorry to say the MG3 has both.

 But all is not lost because this little car will attract a wedge of the British motoring population for one big reason – the very low price tag.

 You see, the MG3 3Form Sport VTi-Tech model I drove only costs £9,549.

 For that sub 10 grand figure you get a small hatch which will certainly appeal to young and style-conscious buyers.

 Exterior highlights include 16-inch diamond cut alloy wheels, light-emitting diode (LED) lights, a sport-design bumper, side sill extensions, a rear spoiler, a sports-design rear valance, chrome exhaust finishers and MG insert headlamps.

 Furthermore, as it’s all the rage for cars aimed at the younger end of the motoring market to have an array of styling options, MG has made its latest model a blank canvas so it can be "personalised".